Why study this course

-The Legal Practice Course (LPC) offers intensive, post graduate-level study to those who wish to qualify as a solicitor in England and Wales.
-To become fully qualified after completion of the LPC, you will need to undertake a two year training contract, which is a period of recognised work-based training.
+The Legal Practice Course (LPC) offers intensive, postgraduate-level study to those who wish to qualify as a solicitor in England and Wales, under the current system.
+To become fully qualified after completion of the LPC, you will need to undertake a two-year training contract, which is a period of recognised work-based training.

 - Our Legal Practice Course has a long tradition of excellence, having been established in 1993.